 If your restaurant requires your guests to bring a form of confirmation with them, it is highly important to make sure your confirmation email is printer-friendly.

 While a confirmation email serves one main purpose, that shouldn’t stop you from attempting to make it work in your favor.
 If you run a successful restaurant or one that receives a lot of online reservations, you can use your confirmation email as a form of self-promotion.
 Include information about deals, special events, and anything else you feel your guests should know.
 It's estimated that confirmation emails get a 12% to 20% open rate, making them 5 times more effective than bulk emails.

-Tip: Keep all information unrelated to the guests booking at the bottom of the email as to not interfere with its main purpose.
+Tip: Keep all information unrelated to the guest booking at the bottom of the email so as to not interfere with its main purpose.

 Promote your social media

 It wouldn’t hurt to link your social media accounts at the bottom of your confirmation email.
 This encourages your guests to post about their experience after their meal online while tagging the correct social media handles.

 Tip: Add a note saying “Post about us on social media to receive 15% off your meal” for some extra free promotion.

 With approximately 68% of emails nowadays opened on mobile, it’s a segment you definitely don’t want to ignore.
 Make sure your confirmation emails are mobile-friendly so that formatting isn’t the cause of no-shows and email mishaps.